Linda is a seasoned writer and bedroom authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

-Choose a weathered Tuscan finish or a high-gloss Asian inspired lacquer—whatever style works with your décor.
+Choose a weathered Tuscan finish or a high-gloss Asian-inspired lacquer—whatever style works with your décor.
 Don’t bother adding silk flowers, reeds, or bamboo.
 A large floor vase makes a statement on its own.
-Like lamps, symmetry is all about classic design.
-So if the budget allows, buy a pair.
+Like lamps, symmetry is all about classic design, so if the budget allows, buy a pair.

 8. Throw Pillows